reactive/data-client/docs/guides/nested-response.md

+---
-# Resources with nested structure
+title: Resources with nested structure
+sidebar_label: Nesting related resources (server-side join)
+---

 Say you have a foreignkey author, and an array of foreign keys to contributors.